changsi/agent_demo/simple_browser_agent/README.md

 # Browser Agent with LangGraph

-A **production-ready** browser automation agent built with LangGraph, demonstrating autonomous web navigation with LLM decision-making and modern web support (Shadow DOM).
+A **production-ready** browser automation agent built with LangGraph, demonstrating autonomous web navigation with LLM decision-making and modern web support.

 ## 🎯 What is This?